Silicon Gold Rush

 70–95% of AI accelerator share. ~78% gross margin.
 Pricing power so wide it sets the ceiling for everyone else.

-Instinct MI300X gaining traction in HBM-heavy inference. ~47% gross margin — visibly thinner runway than Nvidia.
+Instinct MI300X gaining traction in HBM-heavy inference. ~47% gross margin — visibly thinner runway than NVIDIA.

 Gaudi 3 positioning around price/perf parity. ~41% gross margin.
 Foundry pivot continues.